Why is it Good to be a Sole Trader?

 The Disadvantages of Being a Sole Trader

 Although the many advantages of being a sole trader are undoubtedly why it is such a popular business choice, you need to be aware of the potential drawbacks:

 On one hand, having full control of your business is a big advantage of being a sole trader.
 On the other hand, it means that you alone are responsible and accountable for everything.

-The risks associated with being a sole trader can be high, and the biggest downside comes in the form of unlimited liability.
+The risks can be high, and the biggest downside comes in the form of unlimited liability.
 You are personally liable for any business debts.
 If the business runs into financial difficulties, your personal assets could be at risk.

 This is because, in the eyes of the law, there is no difference between the person running the business and the business itself.
 When it comes to recouping money owed by a business, a sole trader is liable to foot the bill.
 The sole trader is liable for all debts that the business acquires.